jcothran/runpods/pods.md

 6. Click **Deploy**.
 Within 1–2 minutes, your persistent workspace will be live with Jupyter and SSH access ready.

 ---

+##Automate RunPods to run on a daily schedule

 To automate RunPod Pods to run on a daily schedule, because Pods don't have a native "cron schedule" button in the web UI, you have to use a little scripting.